749 Galilee earthquake: Muslim sources

 Al-Suyuti reports on two distinct earthquakes events which damaged Jerusalem and Damascus.
 The first event can be dated to Hijri year 130 (747/748 Anno Domini), and the second to Hijri year 131 (748/749).
 Al-Suyuti uses as a primary source the narrative of historian Abdalla al-Katir (8th–9th century), as transmitted by al-Wadai (14th century).

 This narrative reports that Damascus was affected by an earthquake in Hijri year 130, which led the inhabitants of the city to abandon it.
 The poultry market of Damascus collapsed under fallen rocks.
 In Hijri year 131, a second earthquake split the roof of the mosque.
 The open sky was visible from the interior of the mosque.
 A subsequent earthquake closed the crack in the roof of the mosque.

 The historian Sibt ibn al-Jawzi (13th century) gives a hesitant and possibly confused account of this earthquake.
 Ibn Taghribirdi (15th century) reports that multiple strong earthquakes affected Syria in Hijri year 130.
 Jerusalem was reportedly heavily damaged, while Damascus was abandoned for a period of 40 days.
 The population of Damascus fled to desolate areas.

-Mukadassi (10th century) reported than an earthquake in the days of the Abbasid Caliphate (750–1258) threw down the sanctuary, with the exception of the part surrounding the mihrab.
+Mukadassi (10th century) reported that an earthquake in the days of the Abbasid Caliphate (750–1258) threw down the sanctuary, with the exception of the part surrounding the mihrab.
 His narrative has been connected to the 750 earthquake event.
 In 750, Marwan II of the Umayyad Caliphate died and the Abbasid dynasty succeeded him.
 The Commemoratium de Casis Dei (c.
 808), compiled by agents of Charlemagne, mentions that the Church of Maria Nea was still in ruins following its destruction in an earthquake.
 This may be the 750 earthquake or a subsequent earthquake of the early Abbasid era.